jralphw/todo/README.md

 Used to turn this web app into a client-side mobile app.
 Great alternative to Apache cordova.
 [Here's the website](https://capacitorjs.com/)

 ### vs code
 Literally the world's most popular text editor.
-I don't think you deed thi link but (just in case)[https://code.visualstudio.com/]
+I don't think you need this link but [here it is anyway](https://code.visualstudio.com/)

 ## Plans